 In addition to profiles set up in the editor, import of individual profiles in EDF format is possible.
-This is a format used in SIPPICANs bathythermographs [9].
-To import an EDF file, click the icon beneath the table.
+This is a format used in SIPPICANs bathythermographs [10].
+To import an EDF file, click the click the table.
 A profile will then be added based on the information in the file.